 Who we are?

-The Council now also have powers of Local Development Plan (LDP), Development Management and Enforcement which it will implement in cases where planning laws have been breached.
+The Council now also has powers of Local Development Plan (LDP), Development Management and Enforcement which it will implement in cases where planning laws have been breached.

-We, as the LDP Team are responsible for producing the LDP for our District.
+The LDP Team, together with senior Council officers and the elected Members of the Council (Planning Committee), are responsible for producing the LDP for our District.

 What is LDP?